 Our plan was to paint a few snowman masterpieces.
 The girls loved playing with the goopy paint.
 It was fun to paint a little sloppy and to experiment with dripping the paint (the paint is really thick!)
 Once we were done, we popped the pictures in the microwave one by one.
 It was fun to watch the paint harden and puff while in the microwave.
 Our pictures only took about 20 seconds each in our high-powered microwave.
 Watch your pictures carefully, you can tell it's done when your card stock starts curling up on the end.
 You can see the fun three-dimensional effect you can get once they're done!
 Oh, and one other tip, make sure and wash out your paint brushes immediately after painting.
 At that point, they're very easy to clean.
 But, if you wait, the paint will harden on the brushes making it terribly hard to clean.

 We read one of my old Little Golden Books, Frosty the Snowman.
 I know this book is not available unless you happen across one in a thrift store.
-But, don't worry, any book about snowmen would work.
+You can try this updated version.
+I haven't read it to know it the two books are the same.
+But, don't worry, if you don't have a book about Frosty, any book about snowmen would work.
 Here are a few suggestions: